sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 To copy ROM image files to the SidecarTridge Kickstart emulator, drag and drop them into the `ROMEMUL` volume.
 The emulator will automatically store the ROM images in the file system.

+### ROM image size requirements

+The emulator presents a single 512KB ROM image to the Amiga.
+Every file copied to `ROMEMUL` and selected as the active or rescue image must therefore be **exactly 524288 bytes (512KB)**.

+- Kickstart 2.04 and later, DiagROM, EmuTOS and most modern custom ROMs are already 512KB.
+Copy them directly.
+- Kickstart 1.1, 1.2, 1.3 and other early 256KB Kickstarts must be mirrored to 512KB before being copied to `ROMEMUL`.
+Real Amiga motherboards mirror those 256KB into the 512KB ROM socket natively, but the SidecarTridge Kickstart emulator does not, so the user has to do it once on the file.
+This is by design.

+If your source is an Amiga Forever encrypted image (`AMIROMTYPE1`), the [web converter](/sidecartridge-kickstart/kickstart-conversion/) takes care of the mirror automatically when needed.
+If your source is already a plain 256KB ROM dump, follow the manual mirroring instructions in [Already-decoded Kickstart ROMs](/sidecartridge-kickstart/kickstart-conversion/#already-decoded-kickstart-roms) before continuing with this section.

 ### Copying ROM Image Files

 Before copying ROM image files to the SidecarTridge Kickstart emulator, it is strongly recommended to first copy all files to a folder on your computer.
 This way, you can easily restore them if needed.